DUDGEON

 The Examination process commenced on 17 January 2023 and concluded on 17 July 2023, and details of the Examination can be found at: https://infrastructure.planninginspectorate.gov.uk/projects/Eastern/Sheringham-and-Dudgeon-Extension-Projects/

-On 9th January 2024 the Secretary of State for The Department for Energy Security and Net Zero (DESNZ) set a new deadline of no later that 17th April 2024 for deciding this application.
+On 9th January 2024 the Secretary of State for The Department for Energy Security and Net Zero (DESNZ) set a new deadline of no later than 17th April 2024 for deciding this application, and on the 17th April 2024 a Development Consent Order (DCO) was granted for both projects.

 Weybourne beach